dguo/dannyguo.com/content/blog/what-i-learned-by-relearning-html.md

 I have a friend who is probably the only person I know who has read the entire [NFL rulebook](https://operations.nfl.com/the-rules) (the 2020 version is 87 pages long).
-Watching football with him was fun because he was so good at understanding weird situations.
+Watching football with him was fun because he was so good at understanding nuances to the game and weird situations.
 I figured there was a similar opportunity for me with HTML.

-The strict equivalent would have been to read the [HTML standard](https://html.spec.whatwg.org/) for every HTML element, but I decided to read the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) for every element instead.
+The strict equivalent would have been to read the [HTML standard](https://html.spec.whatwg.org/) for every HTML element, but I decided to read the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) for every element instead since MDN has a lot of information about browser compatibility and using elements in practice.
 I read the entire page for each element, took notes, and made [Anki](https://apps.ankiweb.net/) cards for the bits that I wanted to commit to memory.

 There were many deprecated elements that I only skimmed through, and I didn't bother to take notes for those, but dozens of standardized elements and